An update on the impact of Coronavirus on your investments

 A long-term investment

-It’s difficult to predict what will happen with the coronavirus outbreak, and past performance can’t be relied on to predict the future, but taking a longer-term view over your investments can allow your funds to grow over time.
+While past performance can’t be relied on to predict the future, in our view this current crisis will be a painful but relatively short period of struggle.
+Taking a longer-term view over your investments can allow your funds to grow over time.

-If you want to know what you are invested in, and how current conditions are affecting your account, please speak to your financial adviser if you have one.
-If you don't have one, you can find one here.
-(Please note, financial advisers charge for any advice provided.)
+If you want to know what you're invested in, and how current conditions are affecting your account, please speak to your financial adviser.
+We can help you find a financial adviser if you don't already have one.
+Advisers will normally charge for advice.

-Finally, to learn more about investing during times of volatility, watch our films.
+Finally, to learn more about investing during times of volatility, watch our video series.